Construction

 • Potential electricity storage: Up to 50 MW

-• Location: North of Todwick Road on the western approach into Dinnington
+• Location: Land surrounding Common Farm, north of Todwick Road on the western approach into Dinnington

 • Land used by solar panels: Approximately 116 hectares